-EDUCATOR CLASS As educators, we are learning to build the confidence and competence to: As students, we are learning: explore the connection between our mental and physical health. discuss the benefits of physical activity for stress management. practice stress management coping skills. that everyone wants to be calm, focused, and alert that we each need different strategies, environments, and supports to be calm, focused and alert to practice gratitude strategies that help us self-regulate
+EDUCATOR CLASS As educators, we are learning to build the confidence and competence to: As students, we are learning to build confidence and competence to: explore the connection between our mental and physical health. discuss the benefits of physical activity for stress management. practice and model stress management coping skills. explore the connection between the health of our minds and our bodies. explore gratitude as a possible tool to help us cope with stress.